stefanbohne/bynar/docs/language.rst

 Every variable has a scope -- the portion of the source code where that variable is accessible.
-The scope usually starts with the expression where the variable appears first and ends at the end of the enclosing function or file.
+The scope usually starts with the expression where the variable appears first and ends at the end of the enclosing function, block-expression, `tuple`-block or `algebraic`-block.
 The value of a variable cannot change during its scope.

 The scope of two variables with the same name may overlap.
 This can be achieved